 Advantages Of Patient Portals

-Patient portals are secure online websites or apps that give patients access to medical records, test results, and other health-related information.
-They can also schedule appointments, request prescription refills, and communicate with healthcare providers.
+Patient portals are secure websites or apps that let patients see their medical records, test results, and other health info.
+They also allow patients to book appointments ask for prescription refills, and talk to their doctors.

-According to a 2023 HIMSS Analytics survey, 90% of healthcare organizations offer a patient portal.
-However, only 63% of patients say they have used a patient portal in the past year.
-This suggests that there is still significant room for growth in adopting and using patient portals.
+A 2023 HIMSS Analytics survey shows that 90% of healthcare organizations provide a patient portal.
+Yet just 63% of patients report using a patient portal in the last year.
+This points to plenty of potential to boost the adoption and use of patient portals.

 Improved access to health information